DevwithSoul/solutions/README_PUSH.md

 1. Script checks if you're in a git repository
 2. Shows current git status
-3. Adds changes in `solutions/` directory
+3. Adds all changes with `git add .`
-4. Asks if you want to add other changes
-5. Prompts for commit message (or uses default)
-6. Commits changes
+4. Commits with timestamped message
-7. Pushes to current branch on GitHub
+5. Pushes to current branch on GitHub

-## Default Commit Message
+## Commit Message Format

-If no message is provided, uses:
+Automatically uses:
 ```
 Update solutions - YYYY-MM-DD HH:MM:SS
 ```